Producer Profile

 Mark Haisma Wines

 His restlessness, hunger for challenges and passion for elegance & terroir expressiveness prompted him to set sail to Europe.
-He settled in Burgundy in 2007 and stated making wine in rented space within a small cellar belonging to his friend Philippe Naigeon.
-His micro-négociant wines quickly started turning heads and have since developed a cult-following.
-Commercial success has since allowed to build his own cellar, affectionately named “Le Shed” by his mother, in Gevrey-Chambertin.
+He settled in Burgundy in 2007 and started making wine in rented space within a small cellar belonging to his friend Philippe Naigeon.
+His micronegociant wines, including his Bourgogne Rouge and Chardonnay, quickly started turning heads and have since developed a cult-following.
+Commercial success has since allowed him to build his own cellar, affectionately named “Le Shed” by his mother, in Gevrey-Chambertin, where he crafts his elegant wines.
+The modest name belies the sophistication of the operation within, where traditional Burgundian techniques meet modern winemaking practices.

 A key component of Mark’s success is his capacity to establish relationships and develop a network of committed growers and pickers.
-This gives him access to the best fruit, even in the highly competitive Burgundian ecosystem.
-Trust and a shared commitment to rigorous viticulture are his criteria when sourcing the fruit, which is eventually hand harvested and hand selected.
+This gives him access to the best grapes, even in the highly competitive Burgundian ecosystem.
+Trust and a shared commitment to rigorous viticulture are his criteria when sourcing the fruit, which is eventually hand-harvested and hand selected.
+Haisma’s dedication to quality has earned him recognition from prestigious wine merchants like Berry Bros. & Rudd.
+His approach to vineyard selection and grape sourcing reflects his belief that exceptional wine begins in the vineyard, with careful attention paid to every aspect of viticulture, from soil management to harvest timing.
+This philosophy, combined with his technical expertise and artistic sensibility, has enabled him to consistently produce wines that speak eloquently of their origin while bearing his distinctive signature of refinement and precision.